mwiget/f5bnk-kubespray/dpu/README.md

 ### Deployment

-Now burn the DPU image with generated configuration file indvidually (use separate shells to track progress)
+Upload deploy-bf-bund.sh script plus the generated DPU config file to the host node with the dpu and burn the DPU image with generated configuration file with

 ```
-./deploy-bf-bundle.sh bf-<node>-dpu.conf
+./deploy-bf-bundle.sh <dpu conf file>
 ```

-Script first downloads $BFB_IMAGE locally unless already present, then uploads it to the node (extracted name from the provided config file) together with the bf-<node>-dpu.conf file, then remotely executes bfb-install via ssh.
-Once complete, it waits until the dpu can be reached via its oob-net0 interface and finally pushes the ssh public key to it for passwordless access (required by kubespray)

 ### Caveats